J-Reed700/Mutter/README.md

 3. Press `Ctrl+Shift+R` (default hotkey) to start recording.

-4. Release the hotkey to stop recording and start transcription.
+4. Press `Ctrl+Shift+R` again to stop recording and start transcription.

 5. The transcription will appear in a notification and can be copied to clipboard.

-6. Press `Ctrl+Shift+R` again to start recording again.

-7. You can now paste the transcription into your favorite text editor or chat application.
+As well as pasted into your favorite text editor or chat application.

-8. You can press `Ctrl+Shift+Q` to quit the application.
+6. You can press `Ctrl+Shift+Q` to quit the application.

 ## Configuration